Guide to US Expat Taxes in Germany

 Photo of Neuschwanstein Castle in Germany.
 Expat Taxes in Germany.

-If you’re a US citizen, you may be surprised to learn not everything from your old life can be left entirely behind.
+If you’re a US citizen, you may be surprised to learn only some things from your old life can be left entirely behind.
 The IRS wants to stay in touch.
 Well, sort of.
 We’re trying to say that just because you’ve left the US for Germany doesn’t mean you don’t need to get in touch from time to time.

 When it comes to your taxes, the IRS expects to still hear from you annually.
 Through your yearly tax return, that is.
 To help you navigate your new life, we’ve put together this guide for expats like yourself.